Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-12-Amazon-s3-introduction/hands-on-141/hands-on-141.md

 ### Description

 This template sets up a Life Cycle Configuration for a S3 bucket.
-A Life Cycle Configuration specicify the rules that determines how objects are automatically moved from one storage class to aother over time.
+A Life Cycle Configuration specify the rules that determines how objects are automatically moved from one storage class to aother over time.

 ### Operation